metaskills/compasscontracting.com-jekyll/_posts/2014-10-24-us-builders-review.md

     <img src="{{ 'usbr_foundation_injection_at_nasa.jpg' | asset_path }}" alt="Foundation Injection at NASA">
   </li>
 </ol>
-Bashford says Compass' experience with hot-fluid- applied-rubberized waterproofing, which is commonly used in green roof applications, sets the company apart being such a niche service.
-"We replaced the roofing at the U.S. Naval Academy- King Hall with the hot-fluid- applied-rubberized waterproofing application," he notes.
+Bashford says Compass' experience with hot, fluid-applied, rubberized waterproofing which is commonly used in green roof applications, sets the company apart being such a niche service.
+"We replaced the roofing at the U.S. Naval Academy King Hall with the hot, fluid-applied, rubberized waterproofing application" he notes.
 "Unlike a traditional roof, the application is seamless."

 But even a range of focused services couldn't completely shield Compass from the recession.
 "50 percent of our business is government based, so when the cutbacks hit, we were affected," reveals Bashford.
 "Fortunately, we were able to make up the difference in the commercial and industrial market.
 It certainly hasn't been easy, but we've made it through and the government sector is picking up again."